 - The appointment goes great!
 You email a contract to the client.
 They sign it and send it back via fax.
 The fax automatically uploads the contract in Salesforce and attaches it to the Opportunity and Account.
 The fax triggers an automatic update to the opportunity status to “Closed-Won”.

 - Your contract group processes the contract and approves the paperwork, triggers a “thank you for your business” email to the client.
 You get a Salesforce.com notification that the deal is accepted.
 You call the client to add a personal thanks.
-You generate your own report to check against the commission report to make sure you’re paid for all your Closed-Won deals.
+You generate your own report to check against the commission report to make sure your paid for all your Closed-Won deals.

 Salesforce.com makes it easier to get a top performance out of your sales process.
 The right tools make a big difference.
 You can even customize your process to match a specific commercial selling process.
 Fill in Blue Sheets for each Opportunity.
 Access your Call Plan before each call.
 You can customize Saleforce.com to specific methodologies without apps, but here are some that make customization a bit easier.